-In an effort to establish a more sustainable and efficient business model, three independent companies in the plastics sector have formed a synergy within the CIRCULOOS framework to produce plastic components with a recycled content.
+In an effort to establish a more sustainable and efficient business model, three independent companies in the plastics sector have formed a synergie within the CIRCULOOS framework.
 This pilot project aims to integrate their operations, fostering a circular economy approach that maximizes resource utilization, minimizes waste, and enhances overall competitiveness in the industry.

 The two companies, each specializing in distinct aspects of the plastic supply chain, have always operated independently.
-Thermolympic, based in Zaragoza (Spain), specializes in manufacturing plastic parts for the automotive industry using various moulding technologies.
+Thermolympic, based in Zaragoza (Spain), specializes in manufacturing plastic parts for the automotive industry using various molding technologies.
 The company faces challenges in incorporating recycled materials due to customer requirements for high-quality, functional, and aesthetically precise parts.
 Currently, Thermolympic does not recycle its plastic waste, opting for incineration, which releases pollutants and contributes to environmental impact.
 Contenedores Lolo, the second company located in Spain, focuses on collecting and processing waste plastics.
 They purchase and collect plastics from wholesalers and retailers, aiming to provide high-quality recycled materials for various applications.

 Canonical Robots is the third party in this pilot, contributing to the synergy by offering technological solutions to enhance recycling processes, aiming to improve efficiency and effectiveness in transforming waste plastics into valuable materials.
-Canonical Robots provide a robotic and vision-based sorting function which identifies the composition of the reclaimed plastic.
-This is a very important feature guiding procurement of plastic material in Thermolympic and in general in plastic industry.

-Thermolympic plans to utilize recycled plastics processed by Contenedores Lolo, incorporating them into their manufacturing processes to produce plastic components that meet both recycled content and quality requirements.
+Thermolympic plans to utilize recycled plastics processed by Contenedores Lolo, incorporating them into their manufacturing processes to produce components that meet both recycled content and quality requirements.
 Canonical Robots will help to sort the plastic waste of Thermolympic to be processed in Contenedores Lolo.
-The collaboration among these three entities will be evaluated in GRETA to quantify the potential benefits of coordinating production processes and minimizing reliance on virgin plastic resources, through the reduction of environmental impact.

-This partnership could exemplify a CE model within the plastics industry, demonstrating how small enterprises can collectively achieve significant sustainability objectives, enhance profitability, and strengthen market positions.
-If GRETA shows successful results, this approach could be expanded to include additional companies, further promoting circular economy principles in the plastics sector.
+The collaboration among these three entities facilitates the coordination of production processes, minimizes reliance on virgin plastic resources, and reduces environmental impact.
+This partnership exemplifies a circular economy model within the plastics industry, demonstrating how small enterprises can collectively achieve significant sustainability objectives, enhance profitability, and strengthen market positions.
+If successful, this approach could be expanded to include additional companies, further promoting circular economy principles in the plastics sector.